 Why is it important to focus on motivation?

 Well, because without motivation we can’t get much done.

-Can we trick ourselves into staying motivated in school?
+Can we trick ourselves into staying motivated in the homeschooling environment?

 Well, let’s keep reading to find out!